How to Improve Your Garden Using Last Year’s Lessons

 • Mulching: Replenish mulch around your plants to conserve moisture, suppress weeds, and maintain a consistent soil temperature.

-• Pest and disease monitoring: Keep a close eye on your garden for any signs of pests or diseases and take prompt action if needed.
+• Pest and disease monitoring: Watch your garden for signs of pests or diseases and take prompt action if necessary.

-• Staking and support: Provide support for heavy or taller plants to prevent them from bending or breaking under their weight.
+• Staking and support: Support heavy or taller plants to prevent them from bending or breaking under their weight.

 Planning Your Garden from Last Year: coneflowers and blazing star growing in the summer garden